-Sociology involves studying the e social world, but as sociologists are themselves part of the social world, they need to take care that they loo ok at things in a detached and impartial way.
-They should approach research ir an-open minded way, conside ring all the evidence before making up their minds.
-This is known as They show uld also try not to let their own beliefs and prejudices influence their research.
-This is important if Sociology is to be seen as something more than newspaper journalism.
+Sociology involves studying the social world, but as sociologists are themselves part of the social world, they need to take care that they look at things in a detached and impartial way.
+They should approach research in an-open minded way, considering all the evidence before making up their minds.
+This is known as newspaper journalism.

+.
+They should also try not to let their own beliefs and prejudices influence their research.
+This is important if Sociology is to be seen as something more than

+A-Level Sociology Bridging Unit 2025

+Stretch and challenge

+Values

+Read through the examples of values below, then answer the questions that follow:

+- acquiring more and more consumer goods

+- honesty and truth

+- respect for life

+- respect for elders

+- privacy

+- educational success

+- 'getting on' in life at any price

+- helping the poor.

+- 1 In your view, which of these values is most important to people in British society today?
+Briefly explain your answer.

+- 2 Which is least important?
+Explain your answer.

-Society is constructed of a range of , like the family, religion, the education system and the law.
-These make up the generally believe that people learn the culture of their society, and this learning process is known as For example, males and females of often learn to behave in different ways.
-This difference is known as The learning process influen nces the formation of the individual's how they see and define themselves and how others s ee and define them refers to the shared culture of a social group which gives its member a com mon identity in some ways different from that of other social groups.
-If a group has a cultural identity differen t from the majority population of a society, such as black and Asian groups in Britain, it is known as a · Everyone in society is expected to behave in particular ways in particular situations, and these patterns of expected behaviour are known as, I out sometimes these come into conflict with each other, causing establish the important standards about what is important in a society and what is right of or wrong provide rules about now to behave in particular situations.
-People are encouraged to conform to these rules by /, which is carried out by a range of rewards and punishments known as conformity to social rules is known as , A is a group of people who sh are a similar economic situation, and this can have an important influence on their chances of obtaining the their The two larges st are the ciety's wealth are known as the, while the poorest group, which is excluded from full pa Sometimes people can move up and down between, and le and some positions in society are ranked by others in terms of different amounts of prestige or respect, and this is known as If this is given by birth or family background, it is known as However, some people can achieve their through their own individual efforts and ·
+Everyone in society is expected to behave in particular ways in particular situations, and these patterns of expected behaviour are known as , but sometimes these come into conflict with each other, causing .

+Every society has sets of guidelines for behaviour. establish the important standards about what is important in a society and what is right or wrong. provide rules about how to behave in particular situations.

+People are encouraged to conform to these rules by , which is carried out by a range of rewards and punishments known as and .
+Non-conformity to social rules is known as .

+A is a group of people who share a similar economic situation, and this can have an important influence on their chances of obtaining the desirable, and avoiding the undesirable, things in life-their .
+The two largest are the are the , and the middle class.
+The main owners of society's wealth are known as the , while the poorest group, which is excluded from full participation in society by poverty, is known as the , sometimes people can move up and down between , and this is known as .
+Some people and some positions in society are ranked by others in terms of different amounts of prestige or respect, and this is known as .
+If this is given by birth or family background, it is known as .
+However, some people can achieve their .